pulumi/docs/content/docs/intro/console/accounts-and-organizations/organizations.md

 You can however be a member of multiple Pulumi organizations, and collaborate with other developers.

-If you're an admin of a Pulumi organization, you have the ability to:
+If you're a Pulumi organization admin, you have the ability to:

 * [Invite users]({{< relref "/docs/intro/console/collaboration/organization-roles#organization-membership" >}})